 We'll keep you informed and entertained without ruining your day.

-Normally on the iHeartRadio app, Apple Podcasts, or wherever you get your podcasts.
+Join us every Tuesday and Thursday, normally, on the iHeartRadio app, Apple Podcasts, or wherever you get your podcasts.

-Thanks, Scott Shannon.
+All right, thanks, Scott Shannon.

-Our number is 800-941-SEAN.
+Our number is 800-941-Sean.

-By the way, the prosecution may rest we're told as early as tomorrow in this case against Hunter Biden seems very cut and dry, although I can see where Abby Lowell, Biden, Hunter Biden's attorney is going to try to, you know, to basically thread a needle and say, well, there's no evidence on that day that he smoked crack cocaine.
+Seems very cut and dry, although I can see where Abby Lowell, Hunter Biden's attorney, is going to try to, you know, basically thread a needle and say, well, there's no evidence on that day that he smoked crack cocaine.

-Now, whether or not the very favorable venue of Delaware will buy into that and and I don't know, he gets acquitted or a hung jury.
+Now, whether or not the very favorable venue of Delaware will buy into that and I don't know, he gets acquitted or a hung jury.

 I don't know how that's going to play out.

-Certainly not as corrupt a venue as Donald Trump had in New York, which is a pretty unbelievable and flagrant to me.
+Certainly not as corrupt a venue as Donald Trump had in New York, which is pretty unbelievable and flagrant to me.

-Um, but it it's certainly getting getting interesting.
+But it's certainly getting interesting.

-It's disinform it's Russian disinformation.
+It's Russian disinformation.

 You know, it's only fair that those of us that told the truth remind you that we told you the truth.